 Never miss an opportunity to promote your social media channels.
 Put them everywhere you can, seriously.
 Maybe that potential customer doesn’t covert but ends up following you on Facebook or Instagram and then converting later.
 Although your goal here is to get conversions, this page can double as a way to gain followers as well!

 Call To Action

 Don’t forget your logo!
 Brand recognition should be a number one priority for any company.
-Even though the goal of a landing page is to obtain conversions you should always be focused on brand recognition, awareness, and consistency.
-Imagine someone has seen your logo before but you don’t include it on your landing page.
+Even though the goal is to obtain conversions you should always be focused on brand recognition, awareness, and consistency.
+Imagine someone has seen your logo before but you don’t include it on this page.
 That person clicks through to your landing page but doesn’t recognize your company name so they’re unsure if they want to convert.
 If your logo had been on your landing page, they might have recognized your brand and decided to convert.

 Just like any website or page you create on the web, it is crucial that you have an updated page that fits in with current design trends.
-What is a landing page again?
-It has one goal which is to capture conversions.
+Landing page has one goal which is to capture conversions.
 Outdated web pages look like spam.
 And if you are trying to get customers to convert, then the last thing you want to do is resemble spam.